Argishti-Cho/con10t.cloud/README.md

 My first python code ever kinda bad but it works.
 Rn I am working on a selenium version of this because using the webbrowser and pyautogui is really bad for this usecase ig.

 ## Note
-In this project I used virtual environment so you need first create a virtual environment.
-Here is used pipenv which you can install in your system and  do the following steps
+In this project, I used a virtual environment, so you need to first create a virtual environment.
+I used `pipenv`, which you can install on your system and follow these steps:
-1. pipenv shell
+1. `pipenv shell`
-2. pipenv install
+2. `pipenv install`

-it will create a virtual environment and install necessary dependencies.
+This will create a virtual environment and install the necessary dependencies.